rf/nd/README.md

 is written in javascript.

 By writing this software in javascript, we benefit from the existing `require()` circuitry.
-This means that most packages in `npm`, despite not having a `doc` directory full of markdown files, have some useful information available in *nd*.
+This means that there is a large volume of useful documentation available, despite the fact that very few packages have a `doc` or `docs` folder.
 Nearly every package at least has a `README.md`; *nd* will read this.

 If a `doc` or `docs` directory is present, or if there is a docs directory